egh/ledger-autosync/README.md

 With Amazon and Paypal CSV files, each row includes a unique identifier, so ledger-autosync will be able to deduplicate against any previously imported entries in your ledger files.

-With Mint, this will not be the case, and all entries will be printed.
+With Mint, a unique identifier based on the data in the row is generated and stored.
+If future downloads contain identical rows, they will be deduplicated.
+This method is probably not as robust as a method based on unique ids, but Mint does not provide a unique id, and it should be better than nothing.
+It is likely to generate false negatives: transactions that seem new, but are in fact old.
+It will not generate false negatives: transactions that are not generated because they seem old.

 If you are a developer, you should fine it easy enough to add a new CSV format to ledger-autosync.
 See, for example, the `MintConverter` class in the